CharlesRandell/Charlesproj/README.md

 | T+10 | 0.0002311 | 0.0000655 |

 ## Testing the forecasting accuracy for the two models

+This section just tests what the total errors are in the forecasts to observe their practical ability.

 ``` r
 cl = makePSOCKcluster(10)